PlayLab Class of 2023 Applications are now open! Deadline to apply is June 30, 2022 at 11:59pm.

 - Springboards (3 throughout the season, Fall/Winter/Spring) – “In-progress” workshops throughout our year together.
 PlayLabbers are given dedicated time, space, and collaborators (including members of our artistic community) throughout the season to explore specific questions related to their play development and tailored to the needs of the writer and the material.

-- PlayLab playwrights are also invited to attend Pipeline events throughout our twelfth season, including the 2021 Gala and any other programming, and may be asked to speak about their experience to the greater Pipeline community.
+- PlayLab playwrights are also invited to attend Pipeline events throughout our season, including our gala and artistic programming. .

 *Dates subject to change.

 We are now accepting PlayLab submissions!
 To submit, visit https://forms.gle/3A4a1uV9jtDg7DHh7.
 This application will remain open until June 30, 2022 at midnight!
 To see the full application, visit https://bit.ly/3vHfsqI.